netscaler/netscaler-k8s-ingress-controller/simplified-deployment-usecases/ DNS-configuration.md

         port: 80
     ```

-2. Define an ingress and specify the external-service annotation with which, Citrix ingress controller creates DNS servers on NetScaler and binds the servers to the corresponding service group.
+2. Define an ingress and specify the external-service annotation with which, Netscaler ingress controller creates DNS servers on NetScaler and binds the servers to the corresponding service group.

     ```yml
     apiVersion: networking.k8s.io/v1